Trip Introduction

 Nature and wildlife

 Panchase; resting on the lap of the Himalayas is a complete package with its pristine beauty, and topographical diversity to go with the blend of historic, religious, and cultural hues.
 Panchase which abuts Kaski, Syangja, and Parbat districts is a place of bio-diversity and is home to endangered bird species of the world.
 In case you have not noticed.
 Panchase has biological diversity as there are different kinds of birds, animals, butterflies, flowers, and vegetation.
 Harpan Khola – the origin of the famous Phewa Lake, Adhikhola, Ratikhola, Jarekhola, and Seti Khola all these small river and rivulets flows from Panchase.
 The world-famous rhododendron, Sunkhari, and Leksallo among other flowers are the staple products of the area.
 Panchase is also known as the depot of endangered herbs and herbal medicine.
-The world's endangered herbs as Satuwa, Chattre Unyu, and Loth Salla have existed since the time of dinosaurs.
+The world's endangered herbs such as Satuwa, Chattre Unyu, and Loth Salla have existed since the time of dinosaurs.
 It is also home to animals like leopards, bears, deer, and many species of birds.

 How are the accommodation and food in Panchase?